saint1st/saint1st/README.md

 I'm Darkhan, a young and curious **Machine Learning Engineer** who's just getting started on this exciting journey.
 I love solving problems with code, exploring data, and constantly learning new things.

-> 🚀 Currently learning, building, and growing in the world of AI and software development.
+> 🚀 I’m currently studying at Politecnico di Milano, learning, building, and growing in the world of AI and software development.

 Feel free to explore my projects, connect with me, or just say hi!

-# 💫 About Me:
-🔭 I’m currently studying at Politecnico di Milano

 ## 🌐 Socials: